luiscoco/Azure_ACI_Deploy_.NET_7_Web_API/README.md

-# Azure ACR: How to upload .NET 8 Web API
+# How to create a Docker image from a .NET 8 Web API and how to upload it to Azure Container Registry (ACR)